AdamWhite/TreadCarefully/README.md

 ## Test

-Uses Automapper and Moq for testing and mocking
+Uses Nunit and Moq for testing and mocking